alaaNfissi/SigWavNet-Learning-Multiresolution-Signal-Wavelet-Network-for-Speech-Emotion-Recognition/README.md

 To execute the whole notebook, run all cells in order.

-3. After generating the needed `csv` files `IEMOCAP_dataset.csv` and `EMO_DB_dataset.csv`, go to your terminal where the `ser-env` environment was activated go to the project folder and run the python file `main.py` as follows:
+3. After generating the needed `csv` files `IEMOCAP_dataset.csv` and `EMO_DB_dataset.csv`, go to your terminal where the `ser-env` environment was activated go to the project folder and run the python script `main.py` as follows:
 ```sh
 python main.py
 ```